Adrian256256/sigma-opensearch-ppl-backend/tests/README.md

     - 'lsadump'
 ```

-The backend is aware that it should process the complete YAML list items (`- 'sekurlsa'`) and not just the string values (`%sekurlsa`).
+The backend should process the complete YAML list items (" - 'sekurlsa' ") and not just the string values ("sekurlsa").

 > ** DISCLAIMER:** Correlation tests are currently not functional.
 The backend does not yet have an implementation for correlation rules.
 I am not sure that correlation rules and reference files of theese rules (`correlation_*.txt`, `correlation_*.yml`) are correct.
 TODO